gpdoud/Bootcamp/typescript-assignment.md

 This assignment is to create a display of your favorite restaurants using Typescript.

+## Purpose

+The purpose of this assignment is to determine if some additional Typescript learning is required.
+You should demonstrate your knowledge by using all the Typescript-specific features like the classes, strong typing of variables, properties, and functions.

 ## Requirements

 1. All code must be Typescript.

-2. Create a source file for a class 'Restaurants' containing:
+2. Create a source file named 'restaurant.class.ts' for a class 'Restaurant' containing:
     * A property: Id (integer)
     * A property: Name (string)
     * A property: Recommended (boolean)
     * A constructor to initialize all properties
     * A method called print() that will display all fields via a call to 'console.log()'

 3. Create a source file for a class 'Mainline'.
 It should create an array of Restaurant instances from the following data:
 <table>
   <tr><th>Id</th><th>Name</th><th>Recommended</th><th>Phone</th></tr>